The Onion Heist

 Key Takeaways:

-- In 1955, Sam Siegel and Vincent Kosuga manipulated the onion market, causing an 82% price drop and profiting $100 million.
+- In 1955, Sam Siegel and Vincent Kosuga manipulated the Chicago onion market, causing an 82% drop in onion prices while taking home about $100 million in today's dollars.

-- The 1958 Onion Futures Act banned onion futures trading in response to this manipulation.
+- In response, Congress enacted the Onion Futures Act of 1958, which banned onion futures trading and remains in effect to this day.

 [/callout]

-Two ambitious commodity traders, Sam Siegel and Vincent Kosuga, orchestrated a scheme that would forever change the onion market.
-The pair strategically purchased and stored over 30 million pounds of onions, which represented approximately 98% of all onions in Chicago.
-With this near-total control of the onion supply, Siegel and Kosuga set their plan in motion.
-The pair issued an ultimatum to onion farmers: buy back their crops at inflated prices or face a market collapse, as they flood the market with their inventory.
+Two ambitious commodity traders, Sam Siegel and Vincent Kosuga, hatched a scheme around an unexpected vegetable: the humble onion.
+Step 1: strategically purchase and surreptitiously store over 30 million pounds of onions, comprising about 98% of all the onions of Chicago.
+With near-total control of the onion supply, Siegel and Kosuga set Step 2 of their plan in motion: issue an ultimatum to onion farmers requiring them to buy back their own crops at a bloated price—or face market collapse when they flood the market with their stockpiled inventory.
+Fearing the consequences of collapse, many farmers reluctantly complied.